SameerR007/curiosityAI/readme.md

 ---

 ## Overview
 Modern learners face an overwhelming abundance of information.
-Books, videos, courses, blogs—yet finding trustworthy, relevant, and properly structured resources remains difficult, especially outside one’s area of expertise.
+Books, videos, courses, blogs; yet finding trustworthy, relevant, and properly structured resources remains difficult, especially outside one’s area of expertise.

 CuriosityAI solves this by handling the heavy lifting: researching, structuring, and generating clear, user-friendly content tailored to your background.
 Whether you’re a beginner or an expert, CuriosityAI produces content that meets you where you are.